Lecturer in Financial Technology and Organisations

 - MSc in Public Policies for Science, Technology, and Innovation, University of Sussex (2009)

-- BS (summa cum laude) in Economics (major concentration) and Mathematics (minor concentration) — Arizona State University, 2008
+- BS in Economics (major concentration) and Mathematics (minor concentration), Arizona State University (2008)

 Please see my Google Scholar profile for a list of my publications.

-I’m broadly interested in how the development of new technologies and calculative practices contributes to the transformation of organizations and institutions, particularly within the financial markets.
-I’m especially interested in understanding how clusters of financial modelling practices – i.e. modelling cultures – emerge and are reproduced within banks and other financial institutions, and how these cultures both enable and constrain financial organizations’ capacity to manage risk.
+Trained as a sociologist, Taylor’s research examines how the development of new technologies and calculative practices contribute to the transformation of market and organizational fields within finance.
+He is especially interested in understanding how clusters of financial modelling practices – i.e. modelling cultures – emerge and are reproduced within banks and other financial organizations, and how these cultures both enable and constrain these organizations’ capacity to manage risk.